+DISCONNECT POWER BEFORE STRIPPING OR JOINING ANY SUPPLY WIRES.
+ONLY PERSONS QUALIFIED FOR MAKING ELECTRICAL INSTALLATIONS (ELECTRICIANS) AS RECOGNIZED BY LOCAL OR NATIONAL GOVERNMENTAL BODIES SHOULD ATTEMPT TO MAKE THE INCOMING SUPPLY WIRE CONNECTIONS.

+EDGES ARE SHARP.
+HAND PROTECTION IS RECOMMENDED.
+RECHECK ALL FASTENERS BEFORE LEAVING JOB.

+NOTE: A Motor Speed Control Kit, Catalog Number BC10, is available for use with this Fan Kit.
+Refer to the instructions packed with it for proper installation.
+If a speed control option is desired, it is recommended to use the BC10 Kit to insure proper function.

-П STEP 17 Install Glass Doors if desired, using the Instructions supplied with these optional accessories.
+STEP 17 Attach the firescreen to the fireplace side, utilizing the (2) hair pin clips from the enclosed fastener package.
+Use pliers to insert the clip through the last strand of screen wire and into the hole at the midpoint of the fireplace side.
+STEP 18 Install Glass Doors if desired , using the Instructions supplied with these optional accessories.
 Protect Glass Doors from breakage by temporarily removing them until all construction is complete.
-STEP 18 Position the Hearth Extension over the metal protective strip which should project two inches in front of the fireplace bottom front.
+STEP 19 Position the Hearth Extension over the metal protective strip which should project two inches in front of the fireplace bottom front.
 See Figure 4.
-Seal the crack between the Hearth Extension and fireplace with a non-combustible (sand-cement) grout or sealant.
-STEP 19 Apply the finish materials of your choice.
-Do not install combustible materials over the black face of the fireplace or air inlet openings.
-You may use non-combustible material over the black face of the fireplace.
+Seal the crack between the Hearth Extension and fireplace with a non-combustible (sand cement) grout or sealant.

+Apply the finish materials of your choice.
+Do not install combustible materials over the black face of the fireplace or louvered openings.
+You may use non-combustible material over the black - non-louvered - face of the fireplace.
 Refer to Figure 8 for combustible surround information.

+STEP 21

-STEP 20 This fireplace is equipped with a factory installed Integral Grate.
-In the event it becomes necessary to replace it, remove the pin from the leg of the back bar, using a vise grip to pull it free.
-Lift the Grate so the legs will come free of the retaining brackets.
-Your new Grate will be supplied with a new pin.
-Remove this pin and position the grate into the brackets located at the rear of the firebox, and replace the pin into the leg of the Grate bar.
+This fireplace is equipped with a factory installed Integral Grate.
+In the event it becomes necessary to replace it, remove the bracket securing the top of the back refractory and remove the back refractory (it may be necessary to adjust the side refractories).
+Remove the old Grate and reposition your new Grate.
 Use only Catalog Number GR1 or GR2 Integral Grate for replacement.

+STEP 22

-STEP 21 Prior to building your first fire in your fireplace, please read the "Operating Instructions" section that follows.
+Prior to building your first fire in your fireplace, please read the "Operating Instructions" section that follows.

 DO NOT PACK REQUIRED AIR SPACES WITH INSULATION OR OTHER MATERIALS.
 THIS PREVENTS THE NATURAL CONVECTION COOLING WHICH MUST TAKE PLACE.
-THE REQUIRED CLEARANCES ARE TO THE ENCLOSURE AND SHOULD NOT BE REDUCED BY THE ADDITION OF OTHER MATERIALS WHETHER OF NON-COMBUSTIBLE OR COMBUSTIBLE MATERIALS.
+THE REQUIRED CLEARANCES ARE TO THE ENCLOSURE AND SHOULD NOT BE REDUCED BY THE ADDITION OF OTHER MATERIALS WHETHER OF NON-COMBUSTIBLE OR COMBUSTIBLE MATERIAL.
 COMBUSTIBLE MATERIALS AS WELL AS THE NON-COMBUSTIBLE MATERIALS USED IN THE FIREPLACE MAY HAVE THEIR USEFUL LIFE REDUCED.